HariMalode/SPPU-BE-8thSem-EndSem_Notes/Natural Language Processing/Unit3.md

 ### Q2.
 Describe the process of building a simple Markov model for predicting the next word in a sentence with the help of example.
 [6]

-Markov Models are a type of Probabilistic Language Model.
-But not all probabilistic models are Markov models.

 ### **Markov Model – Explanation:**

-- A **Markov Model** is a statistical model that predicts future states based on the **current state only**,
+- A Markov model predicts the next state (in our case, the next word) based only on the current state (the current word).
 - It assumes the **Markov property**:
 > *The future state depends only on the present state and not on the sequence of events that preceded it.*
-- In **Natural Language Processing (NLP)**, Markov models are used to model sequences of words or characters where the probability of a word depends on a fixed number of previous words.

----

 ### **Types of Markov Models:**